Have your say on planning applications

 In practice, it is recognised by planning authorities and developers alike that some proposals are more complex and will take longer to process.
 In these situations, an extended time period to determine the application is often agreed by both sides to allow the application and issues raised to be properly considered.

 The period for sending your representations on an application, however, is shorter.
 The application's publicity (site notice, advert, for example) will specify a date by when your comments should be sent to the Planning Department.
-This time period is set out in regulations and cannot be changed or extended beyond making adjustments for weekend end dates and bank holidays, in some circumstances.
+This time period is set out in regulations and cannot be changed or extended; in some circumstances adjustments will be made for weekend end dates and bank holiday.
 It is, however, our policy to take account of any late views received up until a decision is made, but this cannot be guaranteed.
 Generally the earlier we receive your views the more impact they are likely to have on the course of the application.
 We will endeavour to ensure all relevant comments are made available to the decision makers (Planning and Regulatory Committee or Head of Service, if decisions are being made under delegated powers).

 For planning applications being determined by the Planning and Regulatory Committee the deadline for receipt of representations to be taken into account is midday (12 noon) on the day before an application is reported to committee.
 Delaying your representation means that your comments might not be incorporated into the written report.